 Could Amazon KDP do more for self-published authors?

-It goes without saying that Amazon KDP has given writers a fantastic publishing platform and have removed the shackles that once bound the book publishing industry.
+It goes without saying that Amazon KDP has given writers a fantastic publishing platform and has removed the shackles that once bound the book publishing industry.

 At the same time, it’s a two-way street.